Not all CRM-to-PRM integrations are created equal

 • Most CRM platforms impose API usage limits.

-• The performance of your app becomes dependent on the speed and availability of the CRM.
+• The performance of the app becomes dependent on the speed and availability of the CRM.

-• If the CRM is down or slow, your app suffers.
+• If the CRM is down or slow, the application's performance suffers.

 This is where your PRM has a fixed schema, and you pull data from the CRM into predefined fields.

-• Cons: You often deal with data sync issues, data silos, and the CRM is no longer your system of record (SoR).
+• Cons: If the application has used this method to build their integration, it takes long to set up and you often deal with data sync issues, data silos, other errors and the CRM is no longer your system of record (SoR).
 You might need to log into two systems just to get the full context, and the depth of CRM integration is limited.
+And you have to spend a lot of time maintaining it as a result.

 This is where your application adapts to the CRM’s schema and mirrors its data structure.

-• Cons: When building a software, choosing a data mirroring option for integration is a challenging task.
+• Cons: There are no cons to this method for the end-user.
+But for the software application vendor, building a data-mirroring integration is a challenging task.
 Every CRM has its own unique structure, and the PRM has to be flexible enough to handle it all.

-• Pros: You get a deep, reliable integration with fewer sync issues.
-Your CRM remains the system of record, and your PRM becomes much more powerful because it can access any data point from the CRM.
-Maintaining data relationships such as Account with Opportunities are easily managed.
-Handling complex field types such as dependent picklist (i.e. State / Province field changes depending on your Country) becomes easy.
+• Pros : You get a deep, reliable integration with dramatically fewer sync issues than you would if you built the integration using the field-mapping method.
+The CRM remains the system of record, and the PRM becomes much more powerful because it can access any data point from the CRM.
+Maintaining data relationships are easily managed.
+Handling complex field types such as dependent picklist (i.e. State / Province field changes depending on your Country) becomes easy as everything is mirrored over.